-- An alternate source for the supply to the town should be investigated and a pre and detailed feasibility study conducted to assess options. - A detailed hydraulic investigation should be undertaken on the raw water supplies from both supply sources. - Calibration and possible replacement of meters within the system should be implemented. - Maintenance on the pulsator clarifiers should be undertaken to make these units fully functional - No. 6 filter should be repaired - The manifold for the chlorination should be re-installed - A maintenance plan and schedule should be implemented for all infrastructure in the system.
+- An alternate source for the supply to the town should be investigated and a pre and detailed feasibility study conducted to assess options.
+The UAP Phase 2 and 3 proposes a dam on the Mzintlava River that could possibly yield 30Ml/d to supply the growing demand in the area.
+Further investigative reports are needed. - Kemptdale Dam Hydrographic and Spillway surveys should be undertaken. - A detailed hydraulic investigation should be undertaken on the raw water supplies from both supply sources. - Calibration and possible replacement of meters within the system should be implemented. - Maintenance on the pulsator clarifiers should be undertaken to make these units fully functional. - No. 6 filter should be repaired. - The manifold for the chlorination should be re-installed. - A maintenance plan and schedule should be implemented for all infrastructure in the system.